ArifSohaib/distracted_driver/readme.md

 You can verify this by seeing that both accuracy and loss layers take as input("bottom") the final classification layer(in our case fc8) and the labels and in deployment we don't have the labels.

 ##Running the training
+Running the training is as simple as running one line on the terminal as you can see in the code of train.sh.
+./build/tools/caffe train -solver mymodeldef/solver.prototxt -weights models/bvlc_reference_caffenet/bvlc_reference_caffenet.caffemodel
+The solver paramter here needs to point to your solver file, The weights parameter points to the pre-trained model you downloaded in the beginning and can be left blank if you want to train from scratch or replaced with one of your snapshots if you want to resume training.
+Note that this command needs to run from the caffe root directory

 ##Running the prediction